Tiago-Sarmento/RedPitayaC/trigger/README.md

 ## Installation

-ssh into Red Pitaya https://redpitaya.readthedocs.io/en/latest/developerGuide/os/ssh/ssh.html install paho-eclipse-mqtt (verify installation by running paho_c_pub, if it recognises then installation successful) clone anywhere under ~ folder
+ssh into Red Pitaya https://redpitaya.readthedocs.io/en/latest/developerGuide/os/ssh/ssh.html

+install paho-eclipse-mqtt (verify installation by running paho_c_pub, if it recognises then installation successful) https://github.com/eclipse/paho.mqtt.c

+clone this directory anywhere under ~ folder

-## Usage
+## Basic Usage

+The failed pulse counter should start running on boot.

+To manually run the failed pulse counter as it is, ssh into the red pitaya, navigate to the 'trigger' directory and type ./trigger into the terminal.
+Verify by looking at the channel defined in trigger.c

+## Adaptation
+The key script defining the failed pulse counter is trigger.c

+fpga_osc files handle fpga control.
+Functions used in trigger.c are defined here

+mqtt_test files handle MQTT messaging.
+Also defines functions.
+Requires paho.mqtt to be installed to work.

+If a file is modified it will need recompiling

 ```
 gcc -lpaho-mqtt3c -lm
 markdown code block
 ```

+Edit the MQTT channel, message in

+Edit frequency of messages, thresholds defining pulse failure, and anything else in trigger.c